NightWorldTeam/Lexplosion-UpdateTool/README.md

 A standalone utility designed to automatically update the **Lexplosion** Minecraft launcher.

+> [!IMPORTANT]
-> ⚠️ **Disclaimer:** All code in this repository is provided strictly for educational and informational purposes.
+> All code in this repository is provided strictly for educational and informational purposes.
 Any modifications or distribution of the source code from this repository are strictly prohibited.

 [Lexplosion Repository](https://github.com/NightWorldTeam/Lexplosion)
 [Website](https://night-world.org)